barichd/brailleorch/borframework.md

 **********

-### 1.5 Transcription Menu {#1.5}
+### 1.5 Transcription Menu {#ae}

 This menu handles various transcription functions.

 Transcribe
 This is a manual action of transcription.
 If the user wants to start from fresh beginning to undo all previous modification, or after debugging problematic musicxml file, this will start a new transcription session.
-The [Transcription dialog](#2.1) will or will not appear according to settings in the dialog or [Options dialog](#options).
+The [Transcription dialog](#ba) will or will not appear according to settings in the dialog or [Options dialog](#options).

 Format (submenu)
 Bar-over-bar (default)